Feeding raw diets (biologically appropriate raw foods) is becoming increasingly popular among dog owners.

 Why do more and more people change “normal” dog food?
-Think of the large bag of dry croquettes you buy at the supermarket or pet store, a raw diet for your dogs, whether they buy it or do it at home.
+Please think of the large bag of dry croquettes you buy at the supermarket or pet store, a raw diet for your dogs, whether they buy it or do it at home.

 What is the point?
-Well, we will get there, and we will see that, although some celebrate BARF as a return to nature, not everyone thinks that BARF is the best of ideas.
-But let’s not get ahead.
-First let’s see what the BARF diet is like.
+We will get there, and we will see that, although some celebrate BARF as a return to nature, not everyone thinks that BARF is the best of ideas.
+However, let us not get ahead.
+First, let us see what the BARF diet is like.

-One of the things you will notice is that the “Raw” in BARF does not really mean that everything is really raw.
+You will notice that the “Raw” in BARF does not mean that everything is raw.
 It might be easier to think that “raw” in this case means “unprocessed” instead of “uncooked.”

 There are dozens (maybe even hundreds) of online recipes for homemade BARF meals for your dog, but almost all include some combination of the same ingredients.

-In addition, commercially available BARF foods are typically simply pre-packaged cans or bags that also contain minimally processed combinations of the following foods.
+In addition, commercially available BARF foods are typically simply pre-packaged cans or bags containing minimally processed combinations of the following foods.

 - Bones uncooked, mashed, cubed, grated.

-- Vegetable juices and some fruits, especially sweet potatoes, turnips, carrots, spinach, cauliflower, peaches, apples, peas, broccoli and others.
+- Vegetable juices and some fruits, lovely potatoes, turnips, carrots, spinach, cauliflower, peaches, apples, peas, broccoli, etc.